seantstacey/JSON-Samples/readme.md

 The script demonstrates how easy it is to connect to an Oracle database and operate upon JSON within the database.

 ### jq1.sql
-This script demonstrates an inline External Table.
-This form of external table is ephemeral in that the definition is only persisted during the life of the sql code.
-There is no requirement to drop the external table once the operation has completed.
+This script demonstrates

 ### jq2.sql
-There is little to demonstrate in script itself,  the main purpose of this demonstration is to show simultaneous access to a single External Table from multiple pluggable databases.
+This script demonstrates

 ### jq3.sql
-This script demonstrates how an External Table can be partitioned.
-In this example we are Range partitioning based on multiple csv files.
-This approach can help with performance as reads from the External Table can be parallelized.
-This approach can also be useful when working with multiple data streams.
+This script demonstrates

 ### jq4.sql
-This script demonstrates Oracle Hybrid Partitioned Tables.
-In this instance we are are creating a range-partitioned table.
-The warmer (more recent) data is stored inside the database and the colder (older) data is stored in an external table.
+This script demonstrates

 ### jq5.sql
-This script demonstrates how an External Table can be populated into the Oracle Database In-Memory Columnar Store.
-Be aware that for this script to see any benefit, the dataset  will need to be larger than 64K.
+This script demonstrates

 ### jq6.sql
-This is Part Two of a demonstration of using External Tables with the DATAPUMP Access driver.
-In this example we create an external table in a different database (or Pluggable Database) then the database where we created the external table from.
-The dump file can then be loaded into this using the External Table approach or datapump.
+This script demonstrates the use of the JSON DataGuide which can derive the JSON Schema from sampling the JSON data.
+We display the JSON Hierarchy, the definition and then a pretty format of the JSON document.

 ### jq7.sql
 This script demonstrates the use of the JSON DataGuide which can derive the JSON Schema from sampling the JSON data.
+In this example we generate a view called Auto-View which can dynamically present the json hieracrhy based on the contents of the json  document.

 ### jq10.sql
 This script demonstrates loading JSON into the Oracle databae using an External Table.
 The JSON file in this case is a raw dump file and is stored in a bucket in Oracle Object Storage.
 This script relies on the Cloud Credential being already created in the database - this can be done using the demoscript- createCred.sql.
 The file used in demo is the purchaseOrders.dmp and can be located in Github in the Oracle Sample Schemas repo.